corei5/MC_NEST/README.md

 problem = "Let $S$ be a list of positive integers not necessarily distinct in which the number $68$ appears.
 The average (arithmetic mean) of the numbers in $S$ is $56$.
 However, if $68$ is removed, the average of the remaining numbers drops to $55$.
 What is the largest number that can appear in $S$?"
 MC_NEST = MC_NEST_gpt4o(problem=problem, max_rollouts=4, selection_policy = IMPORTANCE_SAMPLING, initialize_strategy = ZERO_SHOT)

-# Run MCTS to get the best answer
+# Run MC_NEST to get the best answer
 best_answer = MC_NEST.run()
 print(best_answer)
 ```